 Buyer’s Guide: How to Choose the Best Electric Bike

 As electric bikes gain popularity and new brands enter the market, choosing the best model for you can seem daunting.
-Shopping for a standard human-powered bike is already a complex process of sifting through specs and comparing components.
-Electric bikes — with their batteries, motors, and throttles — give potential buyers with a lot to consider.
+Shopping for a standard human-powered bike is already a complex process of sifting through specs and comparing components and prices.
+Electric bikes โ with their batteries, motors, and throttles โ give potential buyers a lot to consider.

-In this comprehensive buyer’s guide, we break down all of the variables and terminology that you need to make an informed purchase.
-From wheels to wattage, this guide has you covered.
-Once your primary bike needs are met, check out our guides on accessories like bike lights and bike racks.
+In this comprehensive buyer’s guide, we explain all the variables and terminology you need to make an informed purchase.
+Once your primary bike needs are met, check out our guides on accessories like protective bike helmets, secure bike locks, and hitch bike racks to transport your new ride.

 Key Terms to Know